raburton/esp8266/rboot-ota/readme.txt

     in it, including the rom layout.

   bool rboot_set_config(rboot_config *conf);
-    Saves the rboot_config structure back to sector 2 of the eeprom, while maintaining the contents of the rest of the sector.
+    Saves the rboot_config structure back to sector 2 of the flash, while maintaining the contents of the rest of the sector.
 You can use the rest of this sector for your app settings, as long as protect this structure when you do so.